Measurement of electroweak $Z(\nu\bar{\nu})\gamma jj$ production and limits on anomalous quartic gauge couplings in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

 The mismeasured \ETmiss in \gj production occurs when there is an incorrect measurement of the jet energy or when some of the jets are not reconstructed in the event.
 To estimate this background, a two-dimensional sideband (ABCD) method (e.g.\ see Ref.~\cite{STDM-2010-08}) based on the \ETmiss significance and $p_\mathrm{T}^{\text{SoftTerm}}$ discriminating variables is used.
 Region A corresponds to the $Z\gamma$ inclusive region.
 Orthogonal control regions B, C, and D are built by inverting either of the analysis selections on \ETmiss significance or $p_\mathrm{T}^{\text{SoftTerm}}$, or both.
 The discriminating variables are chosen to ensure that the correlation between them is small and to minimise leakage of signal events into the control regions.
 In this case, the relation between the numbers of background events in the ABCD regions is $N_\text{A}/N_\text{B}=N_\text{C}/N_\text{D}$.
 The background of \gj in the $Z\gamma$ inclusive region is estimated using the yields observed in the B, C, and D regions in the data, where contamination with non-\gj events is removed using either MC simulation or data-driven estimation.
-The correlation factor is estimated from \gj MC events and is $1.09\pm0.18$; a value of 1 would indicate an absence of correlation.
+The correlation factor\footnote{The correlation factor in MC is determined as $R = \frac{N_A\cdot N_D}{N_B\cdot N_C}$, where $N_i$ is the number of background events in the corresponfing control region.
+In absence of correlation $R=1$.} is estimated from \gj MC events and is $1.09\pm0.18$; a value of 1 would indicate an absence of correlation.
 The statistical uncertainty of the fake-\ETmiss background is assessed by independently varying the non-\gj backgrounds in the control regions by $\pm1\sigma$.
 It results in a 44\% uncertainty in this background estimate for the $Z\gamma$ inclusive region.
 The total systematic uncertainty is 32\%.
 The dominant contribution (31\%) is obtained by varying the correlation factor by its uncertainty.
 To obtain estimates of this background in the signal and control regions of the analysis (the $Z\gamma$ QCD CRs and $W\gamma$ CR), the distributions of $m_{jj}$ and $\gamma$-centrality from the \gj MC events are used.
 They are found to be in agreement with data within the uncertainties, after subtraction of other backgrounds.
 The \gj MC events are used to model the shape of this background in the fit for the observable used for the cross-section extraction.